greglira/spotty/README.md

 article on Medium for a real-world example.

 ## Installation
 Requirements:
   * Python >=3.5
   * AWS CLI (see [Installing the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/installing.html)) if you're using AWS
   * Google Cloud SDK (see [Installing Google Cloud SDK](https://cloud.google.com/sdk/install)) if you're using GCP

+### Building from source

+Go to the root folder of this repository
+Run the following command:

+    $ pip install .

+### Installing the PyPI version

 Use [pip](http://www.pip-installer.org/en/latest/) to install or upgrade Spotty: